Smartcalling/SmartCalling-iOS/README.md

 ## Background App Refresh

-This native iOS feature can be used to trigger synchorization SmartCalling contacts even the application is in the background.
+This native iOS feature can be used to trigger synchronization of SmartCalling contacts even if the application is in the background.
 Please first follow [this Apple Documentation](https://developer.apple.com/documentation/uikit/core_app/managing_your_app_s_life_cycle/preparing_your_app_to_run_in_the_background/updating_your_app_with_background_app_refresh) page to setup background refresh for your application.
 After that all you need to do is to start the SmartCalling update process as shown below:

 ```swift
 func application(_ application: UIApplication, performFetchWithCompletionHandler completionHandler: @escaping (UIBackgroundFetchResult) -> Void) {